cocos-creator/docs-3d-deprecated/en/ui-system/components/engine/list-with-data.md

 ![item list](list-with-data/itemlist.png)

 We have our data ready for now, you can also type in more data entries as you wish.
 If you're making a game with lots of data, please consider using more specialized data source like Excel and database.
-It's easy to convert such data sources to JSON for the engine.
+It's easy to convert such data sources to JSON for Cocos Creator.

 ## Make the view for data: Prefab as template

-Now move on to the **view** to visualize data, we can use [Prefab](../../../asset/prefab.md) to do this job.
+Now move on to the **view** to visualize data, we also need a template resource that can be used to instantiate each item at runtime.
+We can use [Prefab](../../../asset/prefab.md) to do this job.
 Let's create a prefab that looks like this:

 ![item template](list-with-data/item-template.png)